-5.5.
+5.4.
 VE.Smart network

 The VE.Smart network allows a variety of products connected to the same network to share data via Bluetooth.
-The VE.Smart network is especially designed for smaller systems that do not have a GX device installed.
+The VE.Smart is especially designed for smaller systems that do not have a GX device installed.

-When this product is part of a VE.Smart network it can receive data or communicate with the following devices:
+When the solar charger is part of a VE.Smart network it can receive data or communicate with the following devices:

-· All SmartSolar solar chargers
+- · All SmartSolar solar chargers

-- All BlueSolar solar chargers that are connected to a VE.Direct Bluetooth Smart dongle. - · The Smart Battery Sense - A BMV or SmartShunt battery monitor equipped with Bluetooth (or VE.Direct Bluetooth Smart dongle) and a optional BMV temperature sensor. - · Certain AC chargers
+- All BlueSolar solar charger that are connected to a VE.Direct Bluetooth Smart dongle.

+- · The Smart Battery Sense

+- A BMV or SmartShunt battery monitor equipped with Bluetooth (or VE.Direct Bluetooth Smart dongle) and a optional BMV temperature sensor.

+- · Certain AC chargers

-For the product compatibility list see the VE.Smart manual located on the VictronConnect App product page.
+For the full compatibility list see the VE.
+Smart Product Compatibility list.